Sports and activities

 ‘Events are fantastic with a wide range of activities available for all,’ said one of Funky Kids’ volunteers, ‘I am so happy to be a part of such a wonderful team that goes above and beyond to help these families.’

 We have supported a project at Toy Like Me, an arts and play not-for-profit working to inspire positive representation of disability among children, their families and teachers, and the toy industry.
 See It Be It is an interactive exhibition celebrating the wide variety of jobs held by D/deaf adults.
 OHF has funded six exhibition packs, containing display panels and activity materials, which have been shared with schools.
 Children use tokens to select their favourite jobs, and also create and add images of their own dream jobs.
 ‘I learnt deaf people can do lots of jobs,’ said one young person.
 ‘I feel excited to try lots of opportunities.’
-We look forward to continuing to work with Toy Like Me in 2023-24.
+We are now supporting Toy Like Me as they turn See It Be It into an interactive board game.

 Logo Nov 2013 Registered